 A major blow came with Linda’s death in 1954.
 She died after a long illness from chronic respiratory problems at their apartment in the Waldorf Towers in NYC.
 Although they had separated only to reunite several times, they remained devoted to each other.
 She left an estate of over $1.5 million, in which Cole had a lifetime interest (Cole had also inherited the bulk of his mother's half million dollar estate, but needlessly worried about money constantly).
-He was given Linda's Williamsport, Massachusetts, estate outright, as well as all of Linda's personal belongings.
+He was given Linda's Williamsport, Massachusetts, estate outright (description below), as well as all of Linda's personal belongings.

 **When Cole Porter formed his own publishing company, he named it Buxton Hill.